They don’t ask how, they ask how many. Here at THN we don’t ask how many, we ask how many of them mattered.

 Therefore, if a player scores the all-important first goal of the game, he automatically receives two points, one for the first goal of the game and one for putting his team ahead.
 If he scores the overtime winner or the deciding goal in a shootout, he receives three points – one for putting his team ahead, one for the game-winner and one for the overtime/shootout goal.

-The ultimate Campbellnomics goal would be an overtime goal or shootout-deciding goal in a 1-0 victory, as Cory Stillman of the Florida Panthers did against the Montreal Canadiens last week.
+The ultimate Campbellnomics goal would be an overtime goal or shootout deciding goal in a 1-0 victory.
 That would give the scorer four points – one for the first goal of the game, one for putting his team ahead, one for the game-winner and one for the overtime/shootout goal.

 Obviously, there are some stark differences between Campbellnomics and the NHL scoring race.
-For example, Joe Thornton is first in NHL scoring, but is tied for 12th in Campbellnomics, while the injured Teemu Selanne is tied for 68th in NHL scoring, but is third in Campbellnomics.
+For example, Henrik Sedin and Joe Thornton are in the top five in NHL scoring, but is nowhere to be found in the top 20 in Campbellnomics, while Mike Fisher is 65th in NHL scoring, but is tied for 16th in Campbellnomics.

 Campbellnomics is updated Tuesdays only on thehockeynews.com.
 For more great profiles, news and views from the world of hockey, Subscribe to The Hockey News magazine.